Michael Birch (businessman)

 Michael Birch OBE (born 7 July 1970) is a British computer programmer and entrepreneur.
 Birch has helped co-found several startups including Blab, BirthdayAlarm.com, Ringo.com, and social networking site Bebo.
-Birch sold Bebo, his most lucrative business, which he started with his wife, Xochi Birch, to AOL in March 2008 for $850 million.
+Birch sold Bebo, his most lucrative business, which he started with his wife, Xochi Birch, was sold to AOL in March 2008 for $850 million.
 Later he purchased the company back for $1 million.
 Birch has made several large donations to charitable organizations, including charity:water.

 Early life

 Birch was born in Sawston, Cambridgeshire and raised in Hertfordshire.
+His grandmother was born and lived in Woolfardisworthy, Torridge, North Devon, and he spent many childhood summers in the village.

 He attended Imperial College London from 1988 to 1991, where he received a bachelor of science degree in physics.